Bypassing Apple’s Touch ID… but from certain apps!

 A wrong way to implement Touch ID in your app

 XenMobile allows IT admins to enable a PIN requirement on Worx Home for among other things, secure launching of a managed app, such WorxMail email client.
 This PIN is stored locally on device — optionally on Secure Enclave for iOS supported devices — and its validation occurs locally as well.
 For iOS supported devices, Citrix offers Touch ID validation.
 In this case when the PIN is prompted, the user will put his finger on device’s home button and the app will be unlock.
-Let me give you an example what it does behind the scenes — in short: — in short:
+Let me give you an example what it does behind the scenes — in short:

 Example 1: What happens on background.